Manzanilla olive: Characteristics

 Manzanilla olives are dual-purpose medium to large drupe or stone fruit of the Olea europea tree, used as table olives and for olive oil production.
 Table olives can be whole with the pit in, pitted and stuffed with pimentos, garlic, peppers, or almonds, or sliced.

 Curing

 Curing is a process to remove bitter phenolic compounds that include oleuropein and ligstroside found in the flesh and skin.

-Black olives
+California black olives

 Manzanillas have been a popular variety in California since the 1960s.
 The "California black-ripe" curing method, developed circa 1905–1910, has led to the Manzanilla variety mainly being used for canned black olives.
 These are labeled as "ripe" green olives that have been cured.
 The process involves lye-curing in an oxygenated solution, that takes approximately 24 hours instead of six to eight weeks, and treatment with ferrous gluconate that fixes the black color.
 The olives are then placed in cans in mild brine, then pressured and heat processed.